syncfusion-content/winui-docs/winui/Calendar/Localization-And-Formatting.md

 # Localize and change format in WinUI Calendar

-This section describes how to localize [Calendar](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html) control using `CalendarIdentifier` and `Language` properties and how to change the display formats.
+This section describes how to localize [Calendar](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html) control using `CalendarIdentifier` and `Language` properties and to change the display formats.

 ## Types of Calendar